 - The 380 FT Towing Tank, NAHL's largest and premier tank, supports the use of large experimental models, vastly improving full-scale predictions made from associated testing.
 Ship models up to 25 FT in length can be tested in NAHL's 380 FT Towing Tank.
 NAHL's largest towing tank also allows for a wide variety of high-speed testing.

-The L-shaped coastal research tank is equipped with a wavemaker where breakwaters, jetties, groins, and harbors can be designed, and their effectiveness evaluated.
+- The L-shaped Coastal Engineering Tank is equipped with a wave-maker where breakwaters, jetties, groins, and harbors can be designed (and their effectiveness can be evaluated).

-The ballast tank provides a small undisturbed body of water for measuring ship stability, calibrating wave gages and testing out underwater vehicles.
+- The Ballast Tank provides a small, undisturbed body of water for measuring ship stability, calibrating wave gages, and testing underwater vehicles.

-The circulating water channels are used for studies of propeller cavitation, hydrodynamic pressures and forces on underwater bodies and for detailed measurements of flow within the boundary layer
+- The Re-Circulating Water Channels are used for studies of propeller cavitation, hydrodynamic pressures/forces on underwater bodies, and detailed measurements of flow within the boundary layer

 Please note the following (location-specific) facility contact information:

 - 380 FT Towing Tank Control Room (RI070A), 410-293-5117